ComputerComa/homelab_proxy_helper/GETTING_STARTED.md

 ```

 This command will:
-1. Check all CNAME records for availability
+1. Check all CNAME records for availability (excluding DKIM records)
 2. Test each domain with HTTP/HTTPS requests
 3. Mark records as STALE if they timeout or return 5xx errors
 4. Give you the option to remove stale records from both Cloudflare and NPM

+**Note**: The cleanup command automatically excludes DKIM records (domains containing "_domainkey") from health checks, as these are essential for email authentication and should not be removed.

 ### Cleanup Options